 Elizabeth: MBC can be added to basically any treatment plan, service modality, or client to individualize care, engage clients and improve quality.
 This is a practice we need to double down on!

 There you have it, an introduction to the incredible team behind the The Yale Measurement Based Care Collaborative, and their high level thoughts on the impact of MBC.

-We hope you can join us at our first panel on April 14th at 1pm EST for a talk-show style discussion with The Collaborative.
+We hope you can join us at our next panel on November 3rd at 1pm EST for a talk-show style discussion with The Collaborative.
 You can register here.